larq/larq/docs/guides/bnn-architecture.md

 To get the efficiency of binary computations, the incoming activations need to be binary as well.
 This can be done by setting a `input_quantizer`.

 Note that the output of a binarized layer is _not_ binary.
-Instead the output is integer, due to the summation that appears in most neural network layers.
+Instead the output is an integer, due to the summation that appears in most neural network layers.

 When viewing binarization as an activation function just like ReLU, one may be inclined to binarize the outgoing activations rather than the incoming activations.
 However, if the network contains batch normalization layers or residual connections, this may result in unintentional non-binary operations.
 Therefore we have opted for an `input_quantizer` rather than an `activation_quantizer`.